Az-LastPenguin/LORAP/README.md

 - W is the testing version before full release, denoted by a greek alphabet letter.
 Next letter is picked from the alphabet for each update to the testing version.

 ## Compiling and Contributing
-Visual Studio is recommended.
-Just clone the repository, get everything needed (most DLLs are in a folder i repo) If you wish to try and compile this beast (not in a good way) of a spaghetti monster:
+If you wish to try and build this beast (not in a good way) of a spaghetti monster:

+0. Install Visual Studio Community.
+You'll also need the ".NET app development" workload installed.
+1. Clone the repository
+2. Open the project and reference every DLL from DLLs folder to the project (right click references > Add Reference > Browse)
+3. Install NuGet Packages:
-- .NET 4.7.2
+  - Archipelago.MultiClient.Net
+  - Krafs.Publicizer (Should publicize Assembly-CSharp.dll on it's own, if not, follow [this tutorial from PMCH](https://imgur.com/a/FxTU1nD))
-- HarmonyX 2.9.0
+  - HarmonyX 2.9.0 (SPECIFICALLY 2.9.0, it's the same BaseMod Uses)
-- Packages:
-  - Archipelago.MultiClient.Net (To connect to AP)
-  - Krafs.Publicizer (For easier access to private fields)
+4. You can build it now.
+Click Build > Build Solution.
+After that, right click the project > Open Folder in File Explorer.
+Compiled mod should be in LORAP/bin/Release.
+5. To play it, copy mod files from the cloned repo ("Mod" folder), to the game's "Mods" folder, then from compiled mod folder copy LORAP.dll, Archipelago.MultiClient.Net.dll and Newtonsoft.Json.dll to Mod/Assemblies folder.
+Now you should be able to play.